stacks-network/stacks-blockchain-docker/README.md

 You can run easily run your Stacks node with your own Bitcoin node by adding the flag `bitcoin`.
 This is available only for testnet and mainnet.

 Example: `./manage.sh -n mainnet -a up -f bitcoin` or `./manage.sh -n testnet -a up -f bitcoin`

+### Bitcoin node configuration

+In the `.env` file there is the variable `BITCOIN_BLOCKCHAIN_FOLDER`.
+As the bitcoin blockchain can be large (over 500GB) you optionally change this variable to any location of your choosing.
+If you have previously used the [bitcoin core application](https://bitcoin.org/en/bitcoin-core/) and already have the bitcoin blockchain synced, you can use the same data folder and avoid redownloading the entire bitcoin blockchain.

 ## **Accessing the services**